FAQ

 Regardless of the option you choose, your care consultant will assess your needs and coordinate all of your services at no cost to you.

-For your mother, we would recommend a falls assessment, where a trained staff member comes to her home to address her specific needs.
-It may be determined that some minor home modifications should be made, such as installing grab bars in the shower or adding a ramp.
+For your mother, we would recommend a fall assessment, where a trained staff member comes to her home to address her specific needs.
+It may be determined that some minor home modifications should be made, such as installing grab bars in the shower.

 SourcePoint provides additional services that might also be useful to your mother.
-Our care consultants are here to assess need for personal care assistance, homemaking, and other services SourcePoint will assist with coordinating for your loved one.
+Our care consultants are here to assess the need for personal care assistance, homemaking, and other services SourcePoint will assist with coordinating for your loved one.
 Meals on Wheels can deliver hot, nutritious meals every weekday so that she doesn’t have to cook for herself.
-We can also install an emergency response system to ensure that your mother is able to get help right away if needed.
+We can also install an emergency response system to ensure that your mother can get help right away if needed.

 There are a variety of possible solutions to ensure your mother is safe at home.
 Call 740-363-6677 and let us figure it out for you.